-What is the friendship with the world that prevents our being heard?
+What is the friendship with the world (v.
+4) that prevents our being heard?
 We explain this in more detail in the commentary on John 3:17 and 1 John 2:15.
-God asks us to love all the things he created, viewing them as means of own selves?
-2 When you long for something you cannot have, you kill for it and when you do not get what you desire, you squabble and fight.
-The fact is, you do not have what you want because you do not pray for it.
-3 You pray for something and you do not get it because you pray with the wrong motive of indulging your pleasures.
+God asks us to love all the things he created, viewing them as means of reaching him, and to reject what does not serve this purpose.
+Loving the world is wishing for and clinging to things, without looking beyond them for God himself and the brothers and sisters that he gave us.
+It is adultery in the same sense as the phrase from the Gospel: "No one can serve two masters" (Mt 6:24).
+We cannot divide our love between God and the world; neither can we ask God to help us satisfy egotistical you desire, you squabble and fight.
+The fact is, you do not have what you want, because you do not pray for it.
+3 You pray for something, and you do not get it, because you pray with the wrong motive, of indulging your Mt 6:24; pleasures.
 4 You adulterers!
-Don't you know that making friends with the world makes 10 you enemies of God?
+Don't you know, that making friends with the world makes you enemies of God?
 Therefore, whoever chooses to be the world's friend becomes God's enemy.